AMRESH-SHARMA/FORM-MERN/README.md

 FETCH API hit get request to nodeserver>> Nodeserver find video url stored on mongodb response back to react>> video tag populate video from cloudinary src ={URL}
 On populating video it get autoplay.

+__
+#Tip

+Can also use Mongodb Atlas as a hosted database for hosting purpose.
+Go inside server/mongodb.js for further process.